cstein/tabulated-spectra/README.md

 It is very easy to contribute: (1) Fork this repository.
 (2) Add your own tabulated data (including references to the original work so it can be properly cited) and (3) make a pull request.

 ## I have original tabulated data I want to contribute
 Perfect!
-Follow the procedure above.
+Follow the same procedure as above.

+## Found an error?
+Follow the same procedure as when you want to contribute data.

 ## Show me the data
 Here follows a list DOI entries and corresponding data files